Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 ## Vocalize all significant elements

-**Target&nbsp;:** everyone and in particular the visually impaired.
+**Target:** everyone and in particular the visually impaired.
-**When&nbsp;:** from design, and during development.
+**When:** from design, and during development.

-**Description&nbsp;:**
+**Description:**
 When a user navigates using voice navigation (Talkback for example), every meaningful element on the screen must be vocalized, to be able to use the application without any loss of information.

 A text is restituted natively by the screen reader, but some elements require a text alternative to be able to vocalize the information correctly.

-It is important to provide a text alternative when the information is not available or sufficient natively, as for components providing information by color, shape, position, sound...
+It is important to provide a text alternative when the information is not available or sufficient natively, e.g. for components conveying information through color, shape, position, sound...
 All components can receive a text alternative, so it is possible to enrich the native vocalization of an element.

 Some images are sometimes associated with text to provide information.
-For example to present the "&nbsp;unread messages&nbsp;" : a tooltip gives the unread messages number and an image gives the "&nbsp;message&nbsp;" information.
+For example to present the "unread messages": a tooltip gives the unread messages number and an image gives the "message" information.
 In this case, the solution is to use a text alternative on the text with all the necessary information.
-For example&nbsp;: "&nbsp;3 unread messages&nbsp;".
-It is also possible to use this alternative on the image, but it is necessary to  make the text "&nbsp;invisible&nbsp;" for the screen reader.
+For example: "3 unread messages".
+It is also possible to use this alternative on the image, but it is necessary to  make the text "invisible" for the screen reader.

-**To be verified&nbsp;:**
+**To be verified:**

-- Elements are all vocalized and accessible
+- Elements are all vocalized and accessible.
 - The vocalizations are explicit and understandable for each element.
 - The interactive elements are vocalized with the associated action.
-- The titles of the activities are vocalized
+- The titles of the activities are vocalized.
 - Items in a list are vocalized independently of each other.

-**Example&nbsp;:**
+**Example:**

 Example of an icon that is coupled with text (tooltip) to add information.
-The icon "&nbsp;mail&nbsp;" coupled with the tooltip value "&nbsp;3&nbsp;" indicates that we have "&nbsp;3 unread mails&nbsp;".
-If no textual alternative is added, 2 elements will be vocalized "&nbsp;button without label&nbsp;" and "&nbsp;3&nbsp;".
+The icon "mail" coupled with the tooltip value "3" indicates that we have "3 unread mails".
+If no textual alternative is added, 2 elements will be vocalized "button without label" and "3".
 <img src="../../../images/alt.png" alt="example of an icon coupled with text that requires a text alternative" width="80" class="pull-left">

 <pre><code class="java">containerView.setContentDescription("3 mails non lus, bouton"); //On ajoute l’alternative complète (construite dynamiquement au préalable) sur le conteneur